-For example, all incoming freshmen were required to spend six hours in volunteer service per month this past Fall 2007 semester.
-Students were assigned to one of 32 service organizations throughout the Dallas/Ft.
-Worth area based upon their field of study and interest, and they were required to reflect upon the service experience by answering discussion questions in the required Foundations for Excellence/Freshman Orientation class.
+DBU's First-Year Experience Service: Every incoming freshman student participated in 6 hours of volunteer service per month during the Fall 2008 semester.
+Students were assigned to one of 25 service organizations throughout the Dallas/Fort Worth area based upon their field of study and interest.